sami-ets/UNet3D/README.md

 ```

 ### Main components
+This project is implemented with the high performance [APEX Library](https://github.com/NVIDIA/apex).
+APEX must be compiled prior running the training script.
+Default optimization is 'O2'.
+See [APEX optimization levels](https://nvidia.github.io/apex/amp.html#opt-levels) for more details.

 ## Contributing
 If you find a bug or have an idea for an improvement, please first have a look at our [contribution guideline](https://github.com/sami-ets/SAMITorch/blob/master/CONTRIBUTING.md).
 Then,